jademeisterism/jademeisterism/README.md

 ## hi~

-i'm jade! i'm a second year student at wentworth institute of technology studying computer science. i'm interested in backend development and machine learning.
+i'm jade! i'm a second year student at wentworth institute of technology studying computer science. i'm interested in backend development, data science and machine learning.

 thanks for paying my github a visit